Weisfeiler and Leman Go Measurement Modeling: Probing the Validity of the WL Test: Towards task-driven, practical, and trustworthy definitions and measurements of expressive power

-Addressing the validity issues in \S\ref{sec:validity_analysis} and \S\ref{sec:remainder-analysis}, we advocate for \textit{extensional}, rather than intensional, definitions and measurement of expressive power \cite{Schlangen2020TargetingTB}.
-An intensional definition (e.g., $k$-WL) comprises theoretical properties of GNNs, and is often stated in terms of logic.
-In contrast, an extensional definition of expressive power is grounded in dataset and metric-based evaluation: a GNN is considered ``expressive'' in the context of a task if it performs well on a benchmark for the task.
-We argue that extensional expressive power is:
+Addressing the validity issues in \S\ref{sec:validity_analysis}, we advocate for \textit{extensional} definitions and measurement of expressive power to \textit{complement} intensional ones \cite{Schlangen2020TargetingTB}.
+An intensional definition (e.g., $k$-WL) comprises theoretical properties of GNNs, and is often stated in terms of logic; intensional definitions have helped develop mathematical thinking, guided research into poorly-understood properties of GNNs, and aided in data modeling \cite{fuchs2023universalityofneural}.
+An extensional definition of expressive power is grounded in dataset and metric-based evaluation: a GNN is considered ``expressive'' in the context of a task if it performs well on a benchmark for the task. \textbf{We explicitly do not propose an intensional alternative to $k$-WL, as in the spirit of the No Free Lunch Theorem, the pitfalls of $k$-WL will not be magically cured by another universal criterion.} We argue that extensional expressive power is:

 \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item \textbf{Task-driven:} Extensional definitions reduce the contestedness of expressive power, as expressive power will be defined in the context of a specific task, thus drawing from domain knowledge.
 Furthermore, expressive power will be measured based on task-specific (i.e., accepted) metrics, so extensional measurement will improve convergent validity. \item \textbf{Practical:} Extensional measurement encompasses the complex relationships between the innumerable elements of graph ML (e.g., architecture, training, data structure), thereby improving content validity.
 Additionally, extensional measurement ensures that higher measurements of expressive power correspond to improved task performance, and promotes generalization. \item \textbf{Trustworthy:} Extensional measurement encourages empirically examining potential tradeoffs between expressive power and ethical aspects of graph ML (e.g., robustness, fairness, privacy).
-However, there may be concerns about its reliability and face validity (c.f., \S\ref{sec:graph-tasks-benchmarks}). \end{itemize}
+However, there may be concerns about its reliability and face validity (cf. \S\ref{sec:graph-tasks-benchmarks}). \end{itemize}